saradfrz/cyber-tinker/README.md

 ## Getting Started

-To get started with NewsHarbor, follow these steps:
+To get started with CyberTinker, follow these steps:

 1. **Installation**: Install Apache Airflow and set up the required environment.
-2. **Configuration**: Configure NewsHarbor by specifying the sources from which news articles will be aggregated.
+2. **Configuration**: Configure CyberTinker by specifying the sources from which news articles will be aggregated.
 3. **Define Pipelines**: Define custom Apache Airflow DAGs to orchestrate the news aggregation process.
 4. **Execute Pipelines**: Trigger pipeline runs manually or schedule them to run automatically at specified intervals.
 5. **Monitor Execution**: Monitor pipeline execution status and review logs to ensure smooth operation.